 ABOUT OUR DEPARTMENTS

 THE OFFICE OF THE SUPERINTENDENTThe office of the Superintendent is responsible for overseeing the successful operation of the district’s six schools, inclusive of all school-sponsored activities and student experiences.
 School programs and student activities as well as finances, special services, instruction, technology, and professional development are coordinated through the office of the Superintendent.The Superintendent along with her Administrative Team consisting of the 6 Building Principals; Asst.
-Superintendent; Business Manager; Pupil Services Director; Director of Technology; and Asst.
+Superintendent for Learning; Assistant Superintendent for Finance and Operations; Pupil Services Director; Director of Technology; and Asst.
 Principal of the High School work collaboratively to keep a focus on "eyes on the child - learning".Individuals with questions regarding any aspect of the district’s operation are encouraged to call, write or email the Superintendent of Schools.
 Inquiries will be directed to the appropriate school personnel and a response will be forthcoming.

 The Superintendent of Schools is pleased to communicate directly with future, current, or past users of the Longmeadow Public Schools.
 Above average attention to the community’s children and ultimately all residents constitute the central value of the Longmeadow Public Schools.